resinizar/sound-annotator/README.md

 This application is not perfect, but is use-able.
 I have only tested it on macOS (Mojave and Catalina).
 The application is meant to look at wav files and works best for those created by AudioMoth.

 ## Set up
 Clone the repo.
-For help see https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository.
+For help check these [instructions](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).

 Create a virtual environment and activate it.
-For help see https://docs.python.org/3/tutorial/venv.html.
+For help check these [instructions](https://docs.python.org/3/tutorial/venv.html).

-Install pip if needed. https://pip.pypa.io/en/stable/installing/
+Install pip if needed.
+For help check these [instructions](https://pip.pypa.io/en/stable/installing/).

 Download dependencies by running:
 `pip install -r requirements.txt`